ArindamRoyChoudhury/rapidphylo/cran-comments.md

 - There were no ERRORs or WARNINGs.

 - NOTE:

+    > On fedora-clang-devel (r-devel)
-    > checking installed package size ...
+    > checking HTML version of manual ...
 NOTE
-    > installed size is 14.1Mb
-    > sub-directories of 1Mb or more:
-    > data  14.1Mb

-    Response: The large size of the package is because the example dataset is large.
-The dataset is necessary.
+    > Skipping checking HTML validation: no command 'tidy' found
-    > checking examples ...
-NOTE
+    > Skipping checking math rendering: package 'V8' unavailable
-    > Examples with CPU (user + system) or elapsed time > 5s

-    Response: This is because a large dataset is used in the example.
-The dataset is necessary.
+    Response: This note does not seem to be related to our R package and can likely be ignored.

+## Downstream dependencies

+There are currently no downstream dependencies for this package.

+# Previous cran-comments

+## Test environments

+- R-hub windows-x86_64-devel (r-devel)
+- R-hub ubuntu-gcc-release (r-release)
+- R-hub fedora-clang-devel (r-devel)

+## R CMD check results

+- There were no ERRORs or WARNINGs.

+- NOTE:

     > checking for detritus in the temp directory ...
 NOTE
     > Found the following files/directories:
     > 'lastMiKTeXException'

     Response: This is a known Rhub issue (https://github.com/r-hub/rhub/issues/503) and can likely be ignored.

     > On fedora-clang-devel (r-devel)
     > checking HTML version of manual ...
 NOTE
     > Skipping checking HTML validation: no command 'tidy' found
     > Skipping checking math rendering: package 'V8' unavailable

     Response: This note does not seem to be related to our R package and can likely be ignored.

     > checking CRAN incoming feasibility ...
 [6s/13s] NOTE
     > Maintainer: ‘Arindam RoyChoudhury <arr2014@med.cornell.edu>’
     > New submission